 login through eIDAS Node is usually sent different identifier, so the automatic identifying is not proceed.

 c) The state, which is issuing an identifier, makes for each new means of identification new identifier.
-In case of Germany, with every new
+In case of Germany and Italy, with every new

 issued eID (for example in case of lost or expiry) for the same person a new identifier emerges and thus a new identity in IAM.